pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 ## How did we get here?

-So I’ve written a lot about the volume of documentation, but I haven’t touched on the content itself.
-We were building a small site which, at launch, was assessed as **not** holding sensitive data, greatly reducing potential security and privacy concerns.
-How did we end up writing so much for such a small deliverable?
+So I’ve written a lot about the _volume_ of documentation, but I haven’t touched on the content itself.
+We were building a small site which, at launch, was assessed having **no** sensitive data — in theory this should mitigate potential security and privacy concerns.
+Given that, how was it that we ended up writing so much for such a small deliverable?
 For me, the answer stems from systemic assumptions — what you might call an ‘organizational common sense’ — around managing risk, which, over time, have created a culture of amateur novel writing.

-I’ll give you an example.
+Here’s an example.

 ### The Content Management System: an example